-Reduce setup (changeover) time to less than 10 minutes.
-Techniques include:
+Single-Minute Exchange of Die reduces setup (changeover) time to less than 10 minutes.
+SMED techniques include:

-Six categories of productivity loss that are almost universally experienced in manufacturing:
+The Six Big Losses are six categories of productivity loss that are almost universally experienced in manufacturing:

-Goals that are: Specific, Measurable, Attainable, Relevant, and Time-Specific.
+SMART Goals are: Specific, Measurable, Attainable, Relevant, and Time-Specific.

-Documented procedures for manufacturing that capture best practices (including the time to complete each task).
-Must be “living” documentation that is easy to change.
+Standardized Work is documented procedures for manufacturing that capture best practices (including the time to complete each task).
+It must be “living” documentation that is easy to change.

-Provides a simple, consistent and intuitive method of pacing production.
+Takt Time provides a simple, consistent, and intuitive method of pacing production.
 Is easily extended to provide an efficiency goal for the plant floor (Actual Pieces / Target Pieces).

-Creates a shared responsibility for equipment that encourages greater involvement by plant floor workers.
-In the right environment this can be very effective in improving productivity (increasing up time, reducing cycle times, and eliminating defects).
+TPM creates a shared responsibility for equipment that encourages greater involvement by plant floor workers.
+In the right environment, this can be very effective in improving productivity (increasing uptime, reducing cycle times, and eliminating defects).

-Visual indicators, displays and controls used throughout manufacturing plants to improve communication of information.
+A Visual Factory uses visual indicators, displays, and controls throughout the manufacturing plant to improve the communication of information.